josipdosen/PySpec/README.md

 **System Requirments:**

 **WARNING!** This program is designed for Microsoft Windows Operating Systems.
 Trying to run this program on a different Operating System such as Apple MacOS or Linux will result the program itself to crash and not open.
+This Program is written only for CPUs on the x86_64 Architecture - ARM-based CPUs will not work.

-**Operating System:** Windows 7 or higher
+**Operating System:** Windows 7 64-bit or higher

 **Python Version:** v3.90 or higher